ConnectedSystems/oat-use/README.md

 Notebooks are found in the `notebooks` directory and are labelled in order of use.

-Miscellaneous notebooks are unnumbered and are included for prosperity.
+Miscellaneous notebooks are unnumbered and are included for posterity.

 Once the `conda` environment is activated: